ANTIQUE SILVER TEAPOT STANDS

 Serving both a practical and an aesthetic purpose, silver teapot stands became an integral part of the tea drinking custom toward the latter half of the 18th Century.
 They were rarely made as single items as they were usually manufactured for a particular teapot, however over the years since they were produced they often become split from the associated pot, and can now be bought as individual pieces.
 18th century examples in good condition are highly sought after.

-Hallmarked in London in 1799 by Thomas Wallis II, this handsome, George III, Antique Sterling Silver Teapot Stand, is plain in style, oval in shape, and features reed detailed feet.
-The teapot stand measures 6.25"(16cm) wide, by 4.5"(11.5cm) deep and weighs 3.7 troy ounces.
+Hallmarked in London in 1802 by William Bennett, this handsome, Antique Sterling Silver Teapot Stand, is Neoclassical in design, and features a shaped oval border, and engraved decoration.
+The teapot stand measures 1.25"(3cm) tall, by 7"(18cm) wide, by 5.5"(14cm) deep, and weighs 5.1 troy ounces.

 £545